jcbayley/moneytracker/README.md

  Has categories for each transactions, these can also be assigned to projects to track how much a project or holiday costs.

  All saved to a sqlite database, and is automatically backed up.
 Can also import and export to a csv.

 Backend written in python with flask.
 Frontend html/javascript then run with PyQT and webview in application, or can use browser if server is running headless.

+**Security Note:** This application stores data unencrypted in a local SQLite database and includes minimal security features.
+It is designed for personal use on trusted, local systems only.
+Use at your own discretion.

 ## Demo